 If you can’t easily weigh your dog using scales, weigh a basket and then put him in the basket on the scales.
 Deduct the basket’s weight and you’ll have your Pom’s weight.

-What Caused my Dog to Become so Large?
+What Caused My Dog to Become a Fat Pom?

 It’s the same with dogs as it is with people.
 If the dog eats more calories than he burns off, he’ll gain weight.
 Most dog owners only have good intentions and don’t think their dog eats too much.
 However, there are four different ways for your dog to take in extra calories: